 Recommended sets/reps: 6-8 sets of 8 reps.

 What it works: An explosive movement, frog jumps work mobility in your hips, knees, and ankles.
 Using the band keeps your hips activated.

-Lateral Shuffle Taps – How to do it: Standing in an athletic stance, feet wider than hip distance apart, shuffle a couple paces to the left, then touch the ground.
+Lateral Shuffle Taps – How to do it: Standing in an athletic stance, feet wider than hip-distance apart, shuffle a couple of paces to the left, then touch the ground.
 Shuffle back and touch the ground once you reach your starting point.
 That’s one rep. Continue alternating.

 Recommended sets/reps: 4-5 sets of 10 reps.